Pride and Prejudice

-Pride and Prejudice: Meanwhile, at Longbourn
+Meanwhile, at Longbourn

-A unique, intimate adaptation of a timeless favorite.
+A unique, intimate adaptation of a timeless favorite

 Novel by Jane Austen Adapted by Evelyn Gard

-We’re celebrating Jane Austen’s 250th Anniversary, and trust us, it’s going to be more entertaining than a tea party with the Bennet sisters.
-Don’t miss your chance to immerse yourself in Austen's world, where romance and drama are served with a side of scandal!
+Don’t miss this chance to immerse yourself in Austen's world, where romance and drama are served with a side of scandal!
 Prepare for a delightful romp filled with more swoon-worthy moments than you can shake a bonnet at!

-This event is free and open to the public.
 Before making your reservation, please note the following:

 -